 The operation located the Vichy French convoy, on passage from French Indo-China via Madagascar to France, in a position to the east of the Cape of Good Hope, and captured all five of the merchant vessels.
 These were the 8,056-ton freighter Bangkok, 5,529-ton freighter Commandant Dorise, 9,986-ton liner Compiègne, 8,009-ton liner Cap Touraine and 8,009-ton liner Cap Padaran.
 The convoy was escorted only by the sloop D’Iberville, which was able to withdraw unmolested.

 Among the cargo items thus seized by the British were 900 tons of graphite and 30,000 tons of rice.

-Its crew set Bangkok on fire and abandoned the ship, Colombo and Stellenberg taking off the crew.
+Her crew set Bangkok on fire and abandoned the ship, Colombo and Stellenberg then recovering the crew.

 The South African minesweeping whalers Southern Barrier and Terje supported the operation.

 In response, the Vichy French admiralty ordered the submarines Glorieux and Héros, which were on passage to Madagascar, to attack British shipping.
 Héros accordingly sank the 5,757-ton Norwegian freighter Thode Fagelund on 17 November.